kthomas1208/JokesOnYou/README.md

+# Jokes On You App

-# Gradle for Android and Java Final Project
+## Gradle for Android and Java Final Project

-This project is an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
+This project is part of the Udacity Android Developer Nanodegree course.
+It is an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
 The app consists of four modules.
 A Java library that provides jokes, a Google Could Endpoints (GCE) project that serves those jokes, an Android Library containing an